Theobroma cacao: Cultivation

 The cacao bean in 80% of chocolate is made using beans of the Forastero group, the main and most ubiquitous variety being the Amenolado variety, while the Arriba variety (such as the Nacional variety) are less commonly found in Forastero produce.
 Forastero trees are significantly hardier and more disease-resistant than Criollo trees, resulting in cheaper cacao beans.

-Major cocoa bean processors include Hershey's, Nestlé and Mars, all of which purchase cocoa beans via various sources.
+Major cocoa bean processors include Hershey's, Nestlé and Mars.
 Chocolate can be made from T. cacao through a process of steps that involve harvesting, fermenting of T. cacao pulp, drying, harvesting, and then extraction.
-Roasting T. cacao by using superheated steam was found to be better than conventional roasting (use of ovens) because it resulted in same quality of cocoa beans in a shorter amount of time.
+Roasting T. cacao by using superheated steam was found to be better than conventional oven-roasting because it resulted in the same quality of cocoa beans in a shorter time.